 Nurses are a part of every type of health care environment from a private physician clinic to the largest metropolitan hospitals and critical care centers.
 In general, the majority of nursing professionals are employed by hospitals across the United States.
 According to the American Hospital Association, 62.2 percent of nurses work in hospital environments.
 Within hospitals, nursing staff are divided among every department from pediatrics to critical care unites.
 In many cases, male nursing professionals are most likely to work within the emergency departments and critical care units of hospitals.

 In a study conducted by Hodes Research, the number of male nurses was dispersed among these environments.
 However, the majority were on staff in critical care centers and hospital emergency departments, which is reflective of national averages as well.
 Male nursing professionals were also largely part of management teams and medical surgical units.
-For additional information, please review this enlightening survey on men in the nursing field.

 Men in the Nursing Profession